Therapy

 Holistic Care Offerings

-I offer an integrative approach to therapy, combining advanced methodologies in which I have trained, including:
+I offer an integrative approach to therapy, drawing from a variety of evidence-based and holistic modalities in which I have received specialized training, including:

 FAQs